altair-graphql/altair/docs/docs/plugins/writing-plugin.md

 - `ctx.events.on(evt, callback)` - listens for events within Altair to perform an action within the plugin.

+- `ctx.theme.add(themeName, theme)` - adds the provided theme to Altair's theme registry which can later be used.

+- `ctx.theme.enable(themeName)` - enables the specified theme.

 ...and several more functionalities.
 <!-- TODO: Add the full plugin context schema -->